rockdaboot/wget2/docs/wget2.md

 ### `-m`, `--mirror`

   Turn on options suitable for mirroring.
-This option turns on recursion and time-stamping, sets infinite recursion depth and keeps FTP directory listings.
-It is currently equivalent to `-r -N -l inf --no-remove-listing`.
+This option turns on recursion and time-stamping, sets infinite recursion depth.
+It is currently equivalent to `-r -N -l inf`.

 ### `-p`, `--page-requisites`